-When a user experiences an issue while downloading files, it is usually a problem with the connection to their internet service.
-Consequently, the best solution is to contact your ISP for further information.
-That being said, there are a few incidences that can be cleared up on the user's end.
+When a user experiences an issue while downloading files, it is usually a problem with the connection to their Internet service.
+Consequently, the best solution is to contact your ISP (Internet service provider) for further information.
+However, there are a few situations where the issues can be cleared up on the user's end.

 Download termination and latency

 As mentioned previously, many problems are caused by issues with your Internet service provider.
 Usually, these issues result in high latency or lag, which in turn cause your download to fail.
 One solution is to clear the temporary Internet files under the History section in your browser and try the download again.

 Internet connectivity or stability issues